TEDS Data Access Policy

 - Summary: how to request data

 The 2010 MRC Review of Mental Health Research notes that 'TEDS is used by many researchers and has been a platform for a wide range of published studies.'
-More than 400 collaborators have carried out research using the TEDS resource, which we expect to continue with the extensive data that we have collected at age 21 and whose value is exponentially increased by the previous 20 years of data on this unique sample.
+More than 400 collaborators have carried out research using the TEDS resource, which we expect to continue with the extensive data that we are collecting at age 26 and whose value is exponentially increased by the previous 25 years of data on this unique sample.
 These collaborations provide the best possible peer review of data at the practical level of using the data for analyses and publications.
 We have many emails from collaborators extolling the user-friendliness, easy access and high quality of the TEDS dataset.
 The major source of discovery of the TEDS resource has been through the many TEDS publications, especially a series of papers that outline TEDS and its measures (Trouton et al (2002), Oliver et al (2007), Howarth et al (2013), Rimfeld et al (2019)).